mutaznudhar99/MySQL-Database/Data-protection-with-percona-xtrabackup.md

-I implemented a physical database migration to a new MySQL server using Percona XtraBackup.
-As an open-source tool, XtraBackup is an excellent alternative to MySQL Enterprise Backup.
+Implemented a physical database migration to a new MySQL server using Percona XtraBackup.
+As open-source tool, XtraBackup is excellent alternative to MySQL Enterprise Backup.

 Advantages of xtrabackup:
 - Open Source: Free to use, providing enterprise-level features for MySQL.
-- Hot Backup: It performs non-blocking backups for InnoDB, so the database stays online during the process.
+- Hot Backup: Performs non-blocking backups for InnoDB, the database stays online during the process.
-- Data Integrity: It ensures data consistency using the --prepare feature to apply transaction logs to the backup files.
+- Data Integrity: Ensures data consistency using the --prepare feature to apply transaction logs to the backup files.
 - Complete Features: Supports compression, parallel processing, incremental backups, and fast recovery.